-Unlike building an in-house team, where you might not know if new hires are right for your startup until you’ve already invested in them, an outsourced team has built-in credibility.
+Unlike building an in-house team, where you might not know if new hires are right for your project or company until you’ve already invested in them, an outsourced team has built-in credibility.

-Likewise, an outsourced development team will almost always have “more collective experience” than any team a startup can put together.
+Likewise, an outsourced development team will almost always have “more collective experience” than any team you can put together.
 That’s exactly what you need today to launch a quality product for your target audience.

-Lastly, an outsourced development team will provide your startup with a sense of legitimacy and integrity.
+An outsourced development team will provide your business with a sense of legitimacy and integrity.
 You can make promises to stakeholders more confidently, knowing that you have a team on your side who can provide you with the results you need.